anderpudding/algo-quant-engine/README.md

 AlgoQuantEngine is a computational research project that combines **quantitative finance**, **graph algorithms**, and **algorithmic performance analysis**.

-The system studies financial market structure by integrating:
+The system integrates:

-* Portfolio optimization (mean–variance framework)
+- Portfolio optimization (mean–variance framework)
-* Asset correlation network analysis
+- Asset correlation network analysis (MST, spectral clustering)
-* Graph-based diversification techniques
+- Graph-based diversification constraints (cluster caps)
-* Monte Carlo market simulations
-* Computational complexity benchmarking
+- Scenario-based risk estimation (VaR/CVaR)
+- Walk-forward backtesting (drawdown)
+- Runtime scaling benchmarks (complexity in practice)

-The goal of this project is to explore how **algorithmic methods and network structures can improve portfolio construction and risk analysis**.
+The goal is to explore how **market network structure** can shape portfolio construction and how core components scale with **number of assets (N)**.

 ---